CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 - Import a single, whole table stored in your BigQuery database
 - Apply a (Standard) SQL query to import filtered data
-- Apply a (Standard) SQL query from from multiple joined tables
+- Apply a (Standard) SQL query from multiple joined tables

 Before using the BigQuery Connector you need to connect your CARTO account to your BigQuery (which authorizes CARTO to access your BigQuery data on your behalf).
 You can do this by going to your profile (Settings in top right menu) and then select `Account` on the left.